 'Establishment' or 'Location This is a generic term which means the Children's Home/school/college.
-Cambian Dilston College is a Residential Specialist College Individual This means any child or young person under the age of 18 or young adult between the ages of 18 and 25.
-At Cambian Dilston College we have up to 40 attending and/or residing between the ages of 16 to 25 Service Head This is the senior person with overall responsibility for the college].
-At Cambian Dilston College this is Marie Flatman who is the Principal.
+Cambian Chesham House School is a school.
+Individual This means any child or young person under the age of 18 or young adult between the ages of 18 and 25.
+At Cambian Chesham House School we have young people attending between the ages of 10-18yrs Service Head This is the senior person with overall responsibility for the school.
+At Cambian Chesham House School this is the Head of School who is Caroline Sullivan.
 Key Worker Members of staff that have special responsibility for Individuals residing at or attending the Establishment.
 Parent, Carer, Guardian means parent or person with Parental Responsibility Regulatory Authority Regulatory Authority is the generic term used in this policy to describe the independent regulatory body responsible for inspecting and regulating services.
-At Cambian Dilston College this is [Ofsted/DfE/CQC etc] Social Worker This means the worker allocated to the child/family.
+At Cambian Chesham House School this is Ofsted/DfE Social Worker This means the worker allocated to the child/family.
 If there is no allocated worker, the Duty Social Worker or Team Manager is responsible.
 Placing Authority Placing Authority means the local authority/agency responsible for placing the child or commissioning the service

 Staff Means full or part-time employees of Cambian, agency workers, bank workers, contract workers and volunteers.
-Cambian KPI This is the online in-house information system which holds data for each site on quality measures.
+CambianKPI This is the online in-house information system which holds data for each site on quality measures.